 A good third-party information security risk management program must be standardized.
 The same process must be followed every time.
-It’s not that we don’t continually refine and improve the program, it’s that we do so in a manner that is planned and consistent.
+It’s not that we don’t continually refine and improve the vendor management program, it’s that we do so in a manner that is planned and consistent.
 In order to ensure standardization, the following must be true:

 - Inherent and residual assessments must be objective.

 - Risk scoring must be consistently applied.